 Sure, planning a Father’s Day fishing trip or hunkering down to watch a big game over a giant bowl of nachos is always a good time and we’re certainly not opposed to those Father’s Day activities.
 However, if you’re looking for more ideas beyond these this list will cover them all.
 There are as many ways to spend Father’s Day as there are different types of dads out in the world.

 Father’s Day activities based on dad’s likes and dislikes.

 Your options are truly limitless, Father’s Day activities are as wide and varied as the dads in your lives.
-What you plan for the special day will (and should) depend on the individual — by which we mean dad.
+What you plan for the special day will (and should) depend on each individual dad.
 While the rest of the family may enjoy going outdoors, maybe dad just isn’t into that sort of thing.
 Don’t plan a day out in the sun if that’s the last thing he’d volunteer to do.
 To make the day really special avoid planning things only because they’re traditional or because it’s what everyone else is doing.
-Making your plans unique to your dad’s preferences will make Father’s Day in 2021 different from any Father’s Day you’ve had in the past.
+Making your plans unique to your dad’s preferences will make Father’s Day in 2022 different from any Father’s Day you’ve had in the past.
 And it will be awesome.

 If you’re unsure of what to do this year — we’ve made this enormous list of unique Father’s Day activities to get you thinking.

 Send dad a Father’s Day card he’ll love in minutes.
 Postable will print, address and mail it for you.